jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 * maxLength -- a number representing the maximum length of the IP address prefix that the origin AS is authorized to advertise; up to 32 for IPv4 and uo to 128 for IPv6
 * originAutnum -- an unsigned 32-bit integer representing the origin autonomous system number [RFC5396]
-* events -- events ([@!RFC9083, section 4.5]) representing the not-valid-before and not-valid-after dates for the ROA
+* events -- events ([@!RFC9083, section 4.5]) representing the not-valid-before and not-valid-after dates of the end-entity certificate for the ROA
 * autoRenew -- a boolean indicating if it is an auto-renewing ROA or not
 * status -- a string indicating the validation state of the ROA
 * remarks -- see [@!RFC9083, section 4.3]
-* links -- links ([@!RFC9083, section 4.2]) for self, and related to IP network and IRR route/route6 objects
+* links -- links ([@!RFC9083, section 4.2]) for self, and related to IP network and IRR objects

 ## Lookup